 The weather was BEAUTIFUL and warm and sunny, and everyone was in an extra joyful mood because of it.
 Bret and I got to spend half the day with a local who was a friend of a new friend we met on our tour, and he was completely in awe of the weather, too.
 Everyone was eating ice cream cones and lounging outside.
 All this is to say, my Edinburgh experience was not typical.

 We arrived in Edinburgh in the late afternoon, settled in our hotel, had a walking tour of the city with our tour group, and then we had a wonderful dinner.
 We spent the evening in our hotel lobby’s bar planning our free day adventures.
 We made an agenda that looked something like this:

 - Explore Edinburgh castle

 - Harry Potter Tour

 We woke up early and enjoyed a traditional Scottish breakfast which included baked beans, eggs, and other delicious things.
 And then we began our venture to the castle!
 It was a fairly long walk from our hotel, but we didn’t mind.
 The walk was beautiful!
 And on this rare clear day, the views from the castle were amazing.

-After being with so many people, I enjoyed spending the morning walking through the city with Bret.
+After traveling in a large group with so many people for a few days, I enjoyed spending the morning walking through the city with Bret.
 We were able to do everything we’d hoped, plus we found wonderful unexpected adventures along the way.
 We stepped into St Giles Cathedral.
 We just went in to grab a bottle of water from their cafe, but we were so happy that we walked inside.
 It was gorgeous.